4 group brainstorming techniques for winning teams

 So how do you bridge the gap between ideation and action?
 That’s where Lucidspark comes in.

 Lucidspark is a visual collaboration workspace for teams to hold dynamic brainstorming sessions in real time, share and collaborate on ideas, and organize information into next steps—all in one convenient place.
-With features like infinite canvas space, sticky notes, freehand drawing, activity timers, @mentions, and voting functionality, Lucidspark makes it easy to brainstorm, analyze, and organize ideas so you can find the best solutions together.
+With features like infinite canvas space, online sticky notes, freehand drawing, activity timers, @mentions, and voting functionality, Lucidspark makes it easy to brainstorm, analyze, and organize ideas so you can find the best solutions together.

 Get started with Lucidspark today.